Databricks as a target

 This makes it easy to work with data stored in external locations, such as Amazon S3 or Azure Blob Storage, without having to move it into Databricks' file system.

-Creating the target database if not exists
+Creating the target database if it does not exists

 Staging table loading

-- Creating a table with tmp_ prefix with the correct metadata.
+- Creating a table with

-cast([column] as [dataType]) as [alias]syntax. - Auto-scaling Integer columns to the right Integer data type based on their data length (SMALLINT->INTEGER->BIGINT->NUMERIC).
+jsontype in the source) using JSON Extract Functions and casting withcast([column] as [dataType]) as [alias]syntax. - Auto-scaling Integer columns to the right Integer data type based on their data length (SMALLINT->INTEGER->BIGINT->NUMERIC).

-- Dropping the old tmp_ table with the json_data field (if exists).
+- Dropping the old

 Load from STG table to target table